farooqkz/farooqkz.github.io/content/computer/i-have-been-looking-for-a-mobile-linux-device.md

 At the beginning I was considering chromebooks.
 They are cheap, many in small form factors such as 11-12inchs which is not perfect but at least not as big as 14-15.
 They also have ARM processors or lowend x86 ones such as Atom or Celeron.

-**But chromebooks were not my answer.** despite the hardware advantages of chromebooks and their cheap prices, they have a big disadvantage when it comes to a user like me which is Linux and hackability.
+**But chromebooks were not my answer.** Despite the hardware advantages of chromebooks and their cheap prices, they have a big disadvantage when it comes to a user like me which is Linux and hackability.
 It seems that there is no good Linux support for Chromebooks yet.
 Also it seems many of these chromebooks **come with locked bootloaders**.
 A member of Linux room on Matrix suggested that I don't try painful process of installation of Linux on such these devices.
 Last but not the least, they've got different and strange keyboards.

 ## Second try: Linux ARM laptops

 In the next step, I thought there might be some ARM Linux laptops which have small screen size and come for cheap.
-After trying some queries I've found only Pinebook from Pine64 comes with a relatively small screen which is 11.6in.
+After trying some queries I've found only [Pinebook from Pine64](https://www.pine64.org/pinebook/) comes with a relatively small screen(11.6" according to spec).

 It seemed really cool and it was only 100 bucks!